alxdb/aoc/doc/design.md

 they should be in the path when installed.

 in fact, this could be used to test any suite of aoc solutions!

+# impl

+# run solution

+An executable is specified, where the executable name is the name of the day that needs to be solved. e.g. aoc2015_01, aoc2031_25 etc

+The local cache is checked for input, if it is not present, it is fetched from the API.
+The API key should be present specified as an environment variable.

+The executable is run with the input provided via stdin.

+The executable returns the output on stdout, one line per solution part, and exits with a non-zero status if there is an error.

+The answer cache is checked to see if the solution is already solved.
+If it is already solved, the provided answer is checked against the cached answer, and the status is returned.
+If is it not present in the cache, the user is prompted to check the answer on aoc, if it is correct, it is stored in the cache.
+If it is incorrect, the answer is discarded.